 There had to be more to him than the hard shell he wore all the time…

 Vegeta was pulling on some clean shorts when a knock came at his door.
 His eyes narrowed suspiciously as he immediately placed the person as that annoying wench of a woman.
 This was the first time she was actually seeking him out in his room, and it put him instantly on edge.
 Briefly, he wondered if she was already done making him new bots, but she wasn't that fast.

 He opened the door, and his scowl was replaced by a look of surprise when he saw what she was carrying.
 Bulma also looked surprised to see that he was simply wearing some snug-fitting workout shorts.
 He was freshly showered and she was momentarily awestruck by how handsome he was… especially when the scowl briefly disappeared from his face.

 "Hey you," Bulma said, giving him a friendly smile.
 He frowned at her when he saw it, unease settling into his stomach as he tried figuring her out.

-What is wrong with her, is she bipolar or something?
+What is wrong with this woman?